-The improvement in the Company's performance was primarily driven by the contributions from the Company's fiscal 2014 acquisitions, combined with improved credit quality and low cost funding sources.
+The improvement in the Company's performance was primarily driven by the contributions from the Company's fiscal 2014 acquisitions and the January 1, 2015 acquisition of Founders Financial Corporation, combined with improved credit quality and low cost funding sources.

 The Board intends to continue to reward management performance with cash and equity compensation based on a philosophy and belief that the strong operating fundamentals in the Company will be reflected in earnings growth and eventual stock price appreciation.
-It is in this context that certain actions were taken by the Board to reward executive management for 2014 performance and to establish incentive goals for 2015.
+It is in this context that certain actions were taken by the Board to reward executive management for 2015 performance and to establish incentive goals for 2016.